Biographies of Representatives and Alternates

 Armin Ansari

-Dr. Armin Ansari is the Radiological Assessment Team Lead at the U.S. Centers for Disease Control and Prevention (CDC).
-He received his undergraduate and doctoral degrees in radiation biophysics from the University of Kansas, and conducted his postdoctoral research and training in radiation-induced mutagenesis at Oak Ridge and Los Alamos National Laboratories.
-He was a senior scientist with a radiological consulting firm before joining CDC in 2002.
+Dr. Armin Ansari is Director of the Center for Science and Technology in the U.S. Environmental Protection Agency (EPA) Office of Radiation and Indoor Air/Radiation Protection Division.
+Prior to joining EPA, he was the Radiological Assessment Team Lead at the U.S. Centers for Disease Control and Prevention.
+He received his undergraduate and doctoral degrees in radiation biophysics from the University of Kansas, and conducted his postdoctoral research in radiation-induced mutagenesis at Oak Ridge and Los Alamos National Laboratories.

-Dr. Ansari is an elected member of the National Council on Radiation Protection & Measurements (NCRP) and serves as its Scientific Vice President for Nuclear and Radiological Security and Safety.
-He is president emeritus of the U.S. Health Physics Society and an adjunct associate professor of nuclear and radiological engineering at Georgia Institute of Technology.
+Dr. Ansari is an elected member of the National Council on Radiation Protection and Measurements, President-elect of the American Academy of Health Physics, a fellow and president emeritus of the U.S. Health Physics Society, and an adjunct associate professor of nuclear and radiological engineering at Georgia Institute of Technology.

-He has served as member of the United States delegation to UNSCEAR since 2014 and as alternate representative since 2016.
+Dr. Ansari has served as member of the United States delegation to UNSCEAR since the sixty-first session in 2014 and as alternative representative since the sixty-third session in 2016.